codefoster/codefoster.com/source/_drafts/ReSharper-7-is-Released.md

 It supports VS 2012 and Windows 8 apps.
 It works with any of the last few versions of Visual Studio even when they&rsquo;re installed side by side.
 It&rsquo;s impressive that VS 2012 is not even released yet and R# is all over it.
 Not only does it _work_ in VS 2012, but it support Asynchronous Solution Loading so it starts up faster, it uses the Preview tab, and it supports both the light and dark themes.

 It gives you a hierarchical view of your CSS.
 Sweet.
-Look at this&hellip;
+Look at this...;

 [![](http://codefoster.blob.core.windows.net/site/image/1a5f4832a7334048ba0326192a64cb60/resharper-7-is-released_01_1.png "image")](http://{fix}/image.axd?picture=Windows-Live-Writer/b8da1d1707fe/0A42BFE2/image.png)

-&hellip;and I noticed that it shows a little glyph next to CSS rules that are overriding the a rule elsewhere.
+...;and I noticed that it shows a little glyph next to CSS rules that are overriding the a rule elsewhere.
 That&rsquo;s helpful.

 Version 7 allows you to remove unused references from your entire solution at once.